 If you’re making a determined effort to market your business online, digital marketing is the way to go.
 SEO, social media marketing, pay-per-click marketing, website development – all of these are essential tools in getting your business market presence.

-There are two ways to do digital marketing: by yourself or with the help of an expert.
+There are two ways to do digital marketing: by yourself or thanks to an expert.
 Although hiring digital marketing services is an obvious solution, it’s not the case for all businesses, especially start-ups or small businesses on a budget.
 To save more money, these businesses prefer to DIY their digital marketing strategy.

 But does a DIY digital marketing strategy deliver the same results as having a professional handle the work?
 Do you really save more or will you lose money in the long run?